-This function allows parameterization of the SINEC H1 datagram and output via the LAN interface.
+By activating this function SINEC H1 time datagram can be parameterized and issued via the LAN interface.

-The settings for activation keys (e.g. an entered activation key) are neither modified nor influenced by the functions FACTORY DEFAULTS and CUSTOM DEFAULTS.
+The settings for activation keys (e.g. an entered activation key) are neither modified nor influenced by the function FACTORY DEFAULTS.

 5 Installation